 It seemed like only yesterday I was talking with David Johnson about a concept of a TV show.
-He asked for a topic that would be interesting to talk about and I wrote down the title.
-To my surprise, he was very interested to go deeper into the subject.
+He asked for a topic that would be interesting to talk about, and I wrote down the title.
+To my surprise, he was very interested in going deeper into the subject.
 By enlarging the conversation, I showed a very different side of myself most people had never seen.

 To my recollection, it is probably the longest I have ever told the truth.
 I also gave people the opportunity to really digest how you assimilate into the Army and transform into a standard Soldier.
 As you transform into this new identity you strive (to be all you can be) and to be honest you are kind of excited to find out how much you can be.
 I know I was very excited to be in an environment that makes tough guys.